quinnsalt/GeometryDash-Unblocked/README.md

 # GeometryDash-Unblocked
-Download it as a zip then open index.html (this was made by me)
+Steps
+1: press the code button then press download as zip
+2: unzip the zip file
+3: open index.html and play
+(please star this repo <3)